ErnestoZarza/weather-forecasting-api/README.md

 ```

-Example 4: If the city in the call has an invalid name or is empty.
+Example 4: If the city in the call has an invalid name.

 ```
 curl http://127.0.0.1:8000/weather/temperature/be/20190526/1800/